AnirbanBanik1998/Modern_Speak_and_Spell/DOCS/Games/Spell_It!/file.rst

 file module
 ===========

-Operates on the hypothesis file.
+Used to do some file-write operations on to file.txt taking data from test hypothesis file.

 .. automodule:: file
     :members: